FuntionX2/easy-object-pool/README.md

 EOP it's an easy way to make an object pool that has multiple objects all in the same code
 ## Usage

-Just drag the EOP object to the hirarchy (Or drag the code to one of your gameobjects) and then add the data of your object.
+Just drag the EOP object to the hierarchy (Or drag the code to one of your gameobjects) and then add the data of your object.

 **ID** is an int and it's used by EOP to search the desired game object.